paracrawl/cirrus-scripts/README.md

 interesting than others.
 Or larger.
 (I'm looking at you, dropbox.com…) By concatenating and then splitting again we're balancing them out again so all the cleaning job will run in about the same amount of time.

+This step generates a whole bunch of `${COLLECTION[$collection]}-cleaning/en-zh/????.raw` files, each plain text.

+Note that this command has no resume option at this moment.
+If you suddenly find more shard/batches, you wll have to re-run step 7 and that will invalidate all the work done from that point on.

 ## 09.clean
 Takes all the unclean chunks and pulls them through bifixer and bicleaner.